macmullensantiago/Apuntes--/README.md

       - "At the end of the day, we're all trying to solve business problems with code."

+  ## Public vs Private
+   Public	                                                                                                                  Private
+All the class members declared under public will be available to everyone.
+The class members declared as private can be                                                                                                                                     accessed only by the functions inside the class.
+The data members and member functions declared public can be accessed by other classes too.
+Only the member functions or the friend functions                                                                                                                               are allowed to access the private data members of                                                                                                                               a class.
+The public members of a class can be accessed from anywhere in the program using the direct member access operator (.) with the object of that class.
+They are not allowed to be accessed directly by any                                                                                                                              object or function outside the class.

+   ## Interger (INT)
+      An integer, in the context of computer programming, is a data type used to represent real numbers that do not have fractional values.

+      Different types of integer data types are stored on machines in different ways.
+For example, a short integer in many common programming languages is limited to a range of       between 32,767 and -32,768.
+These limited ranges reveal the relationship between a numerical value as interpreted by humans, and how these values are stored in computer memory.

+   ## Static
+      Las variables declaradas como estáticas (static) son, esencialmente, variables globales.
+Cuando se declara un objeto, no se realiza una copia de una variable estática.
+En       cambio, todas las instancias de la clase comparten la misma variable estática.
+Aquí hay un ejemplo que muestra las diferencias entre una variable estática y una variable        de instancia:

+   ## Void
+      El tipo void se utiliza para indicar que algo no tiene tipo.
+Por ejemplo, para indicar que un método no devuelve un resultado se le indica que devuelve void.

   ## C++ documentation

       * https://www.isocpp.org/